google/fhir-gateway/README.md

 [@ComponentScan](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html)
 to find all access-checker plugins in the classpath.

-# FHIR Gateway configuration parameters
+# FHIR Info Gateway configuration parameters

-The FHIR Gateway configuration parameters are currently provided through environment
+The FHIR Info Gateway configuration parameters are currently provided through environment
 variables:

 - **FHIR store location**: This is set by `PROXY_TO` environment variable, using